Written by: Felicity Flores

 In 1905, Einstein published four physics papers.
 One was his Special and General Theory of Relativity, and another paper contained his famous energy-mass equivalence equation E = mc2.

-The first IQ test for grown-ups was invented in the United States of America in 1917.
-It was called the Army Alpha.
+The first IQ test for grown-ups, the Army Alpha, was invented in the United States of America in 1917.
 By this time, Einstein was already 39 years old and living in Europe.
 He was a globally acclaimed researcher.

 Given his stature, I don’t think he would have taken an IQ test between 1917 and 1955. ( He died in 1955.)